magore/hp85disk/README.md

     # With the HP85 and emulator powerd off copy it to the sdcard
     # Now put the sdcard back in the emulator and power it on - then turn on your HP85 last
   # Adding the text file to the emulator image - lets use emulator image amigo1.lif
-  lif add amigo1.lif MYTEST basic.txt
+  lif add amigo1.lif MYTEST test.txt
   # We just added the file to the image file called amigo1.lif and named it MYTEST
   # Lets assume amigo1.lif is defined as device :D700 in the hpdisk.cfg file
   GET "MYTEST:D700"